MPoL-dev/MPoL/docs/ci-tutorials/optimization.md

 rml.state_dict()
 ```

-These are the default values that were used to initialize the {class}`mpol.images.BaseCube` component of the {class}`mpol.precomposed.SimpleNet`.
+These are the default values that were used to initialize the {class}`mpol.images.BaseCube` component of the {class}`mpol.precomposed.GriddedNet`.

 For demonstration purposes, lets access and plot the base cube with matplotlib.
 In a normal workflow you probably won't need to do this, but to access the basecube in sky orientation, we do